Binibining Pilipinas 2001

 Binibining Pilipinas 2001 was the 38th edition of Binibining Pilipinas.
 It took place at the Smart Araneta Coliseum in Quezon City, Metro Manila, Philippines on March 10, 2001.
 It was supposedly scheduled on February 24, 2001, but it was moved to a later date.

 At the end of the event, Nina Ricci Alagao crowned Zorayda Ruth Andam as Binibining Pilipinas Universe 2001.
 Katherine de Guzman crowned Gilrhea Quinzon as Binibining Pilipinas World 2001, while Joanna Maria Peñaloza crowned Maricarl Tolosa as Binibining Pilipinas International 2001.
 Michelle Reyes was named First Runner-Up, while Maricar Balagtas was named Second Runner-Up.

 Later that year, Michelle Reyes was appointed as Binibining Pilipinas Tourism International 2001, while Maricar Balagtas was appointed as Binibining Pilipinas Globe International 2001.
+Both went on to win their respective pageants.